 How to Remove Paint from Wood Trim for a Classic Restoration

 Older or historic homes are known for being loaded with character — and that often takes the form of ornate woodwork and trim.
 In addition to the obvious (baseboards, window frames, crown molding), that might also include built-in bookcases, fireplace mantels, and chair rails.
-But if the wood trim has been covered by paint, that can sometimes detract from its natural beauty and charm, leading you to pursue a paint removal project.
+But if the wood trim has been covered by paint, that can sometimes detract from its natural beauty and charm, so you’re maybe curious as to how to remove paint from wood trim.

 Worth the trouble?